 The monument to Barksdale’s Mississippi Brigade is southwest of Gettysburg on West Confederate Avenue.
-(Monument map: West Confederate Avenue – Pt.
-4) A marker is also on Emmitsburg Road.
-(Monument map: Peach Orchard – Wheatfield Road)
+(West Confederate Avenue – Pt.
+4 tour map) There is also a position marker on Emmitsburg Road.
+(Peach Orchard tour map)

 July 2.
 Arrived about 3 P. M. and formed line here.
 Advanced at 5 P. M. and took part in the assault on the Peach Orchard and adjacent positions vigorously pursuing the Union forces as they retired.
 The 21st Regiment pushed on past the Trostle House and captured but were unable to bring off 9th Mass.
 Battery and I Battery 5th U. States.
 The other Regiments inclining more to the left pressed forward to Plum Run where they encountered fresh troops and a fierce conflict ensued in which Brig.
 Gen. Wm.
 Barksdale fell mortally wounded.

 July 3.
 Supported artIllery on Peach Orchard Ridge.
 Withdrew from the front late in the afternoon.